titusvnu/operating-system-security-audit-utility/README.md

 **Description:**
-This project simulates malicious behavior by extracting sensitive information from a Windows system.
+This project tests for system vulnerabilities to secure users' systems by extracting sensitive information from a Windows system.
 It gathers system hardware details, browser data (Chrome and Microsoft Edge), WiFi network credentials, and even interfaces with Android devices via ADB.

 ## Features